MicrosoftDocs/windows-dev-docs/hub/powertoys/run.md

 ![PowerToys Run Indexer Warning](../images/pt-run-warning.png)

 You can turn off the warning in the PowerToys Run plugin manager options for Windows Search, or select the warning to expand which drives are being indexed.
-After selecting the warning, the Windows 10 settings "Searching Windows" options will open.
+After selecting the warning, the Windows 10 settings "Searching Windows" options menu will open.

 ![Indexing Settings](../images/pt-run-indexing.png)